A tutorial on learning from preferences and choices with Gaussian Processes: Objective of this tutorial

 \section{Objective of this tutorial}

 Our goal is to establish a modelling framework for preference learning that can integrate utility-based models, random utility models, limits of discernibility, and scenarios involving multiple conflicting utilities.
-We aim to achieve this by introducing a Gaussian Process (GP) based approach for both object and label preference learning based on the existing literature \citep{ChuGhahramani_preference2005,houlsby2011bayesian,chau2022learning,nguyen2021top,benavoli2023a}, as well as developing novel GP-based models to address specific gaps in this literature.
-The presented models come with a Python library \textit{prefGP} \citep{prefGP}, we have developed for this tutorial, enabling practitioners to seamlessly apply these models to their data, facilitating comparison and analysis.
+We aim to achieve this by introducing a Gaussian Process (GP) based approach (GPs are defined in Section \ref{sec:GP}) for both object and label preference learning based on the existing literature \citep{ChuGhahramani_preference2005,houlsby2011bayesian,chau2022learning,nguyen2021top,benavoli2023a}, as well as developing novel GP-based models to address specific gaps in this literature.
+The presented models come with a Python library \textit{prefGP} \citep{prefGP}, developed for this tutorial, enabling practitioners to seamlessly apply these models to their data, facilitating comparison and analysis.